hs-duesseldorf/betriebssysteme/README.md

 #### 5 - Init git repository

-Initialize your new local git repository with __EITHER__ using the git init command:
+Initialize your new local git repository with the git init command:

 ```bash
 git init
 ```